richiewyss/PSLassoSynthNC/README.md

 ## Background

+The least absolute shrinkage and selection operator (LASSO) has become the most widely used tool for fitting large-scale propensity score (PS) models.
+LASSO uses $L_1$ regularized regression to prevent overfitting by shrinking coefficients toward zero (setting some exactly to zero).
+The degree of regularization is typically selected using cross-validation to minimize out-of-sample prediction error.
+Both theory and simulations have shown, however, that when using LASSO models for PS weighting, less regularization is needed to minimize bias in PS weighted estimators.
+This is referred to as undersmoothing the LASSO model, where the optimal degree of undersmoothing can be derived from the target causal parameter’s efficient influence function.
+In many settings, however, the efficient influence function is unknown or difficult to derive.

-When fitting Lasso models for propensity score weighting, both theory and simulations have shown that undersmoothing the Lasso model is beneficial for reducing bias in estimated treatment effects.
-However, determining the degree of undersmoothing can be challenging.
-Proper undersmoothing can reduce bias in estimated effects, but excessive undersmoothing can increase the risk of bias caused by severe overfitting.
-This package uses balance diagnostics to determine the degree of undresmoothing when fitting Lasso models for propensity score weighting.
-However, tuning Lasso models using balance metrics are not guaranteed to minimize bias in PS weighted estimators since such metrics are outcome blind.
-Therefore, this package further provides functions to generate synthetic negative control exposures for bias detection.
+In recent work by Wyss et al. (2025), the authors consider the use of balance metrics as a simple and generally applicable approach to select the degree of undersmoothing when the efficient influence function is unknown.
+Because LASSO models that are tuned using balance metrics alone are not assured to minimize bias in PS weighted estimators—as such metrics are blind to the efficient influence function—Wyss et al further propose a framework to generate synthetic negative control exposures for bias detection.
+This package provides R code that uses balance criteria to undersmooth LASSO PS-weighted estimators, and the use of synthetic negative control exposures for bias detection.

 This package is based on work in the following paper: